demonye/cosmoline-frontend-take-home-test/README.md

 - Create a component that does basic pagination
   - This component should contain 2 buttons (Prev, Next) which can paginate the user list on the client-side.
 The list should only show 5 elements at a time.
+- Optional Using RxJS to refactor the project.

 ## Usage
  1. Download / clone this repository.
  2. Install dependencies.